 - Don’t always work well on mobile devices.

-- Sometimes annoy users by sliding to quickly.
+- Sometimes annoy users when the carousel content starts sliding to quickly.

 SEO And CRO

 Carousels usually don’t qualify as a smart element for Search Engine Optimization (SEO) or Content Rate Optimization (CRO).
-Most SEO & CRO experts are against carousel because they normally present issues such as, multiple headers, poor performance, and will lead to fewer sales.
+Most SEO & CRO experts are against carousel content because they normally present issues such as, multiple headers, poor performance, and will lead to fewer sales on an ecommerce website.

 As you know, a carousel or slider is based on multiple slides that are constantly rotating.
 Each of these slides usually has the same structure based on a title, description, and images.
 When sliders are used at the top of the page acting as hero images they are usually structured as an H1.
-This is a big deal for SEO because it makes the H1 repeat through each slide and therefore greatly devalues the keyword relevance.
+This is a big deal for SEO because it makes the H1 repeat through each slide and therefore greatly devalues the keyword relevance on your ecommerce website.

 Most CRO experts would agree that sliders kill conversions.
 This is due to the way that users interact with the sliders.
 The users usually go through a couple clicks, if not one, to check things out a bit more, but would never go through the entire element.
 This makes the user miss important information and lose conversions too.
 Sometimes this is called a “banner blindness”, which is when the element looks like an ad banner and the user would just skip it over.
 This interaction not only is bad for the slider but for the whole site as a whole because it pushes down any other information that you have on the site and makes them harder for the user to get it.
 If you currently have a slider, we recommend you A/B test it.